anfraz7/anyas-physics-major-advice/_pages/08-statement-of-purpose.md

 # general guidelines

-- Every sentence should say something unique about you.
+- Every sentence should say something unique about _you_.
 - Avoid vague sentiments or statements that should be a given for someone pursuing a PhD.
   - “I have always been fascinated by materials science.” → “I am drawn to materials science because it is a fundamental science with direct impacts on the energy problems our country faces today.”
 (Don’t steal that it’s my opening sentence….)
-  - “Following my PhD I plan to stay in academia.” → “Following my PhD I plan to harness a theory-driven design sequence with experimental collaborators, informing their synthesis goals while continuously improving my computational methods.”
 - Use strong verbs that emphasize your independent thought.
   - “I hypothesized [X] and confirmed my hypothesis with [Y]”
   - “I designed…”
 - Don’t be afraid to make strong claims about your research philosophy.
+  - "I believe..."

 # elements of a statement of purpose

 ### 1. introduction

-Figuring out how to start your SOP is a process.
-You can take it in literally so many different directions.
-My only piece of advice is a total cliche: don’t spend your whole first paragraph talking about how “I’ve been fascinated by physics ever since I was a little kid…” !
-The admissions committee wants to know who you are _now_ and what your unique _adult_ career passions are, not your elementary school fascinations.
-If you feel your elementary school fascinations are relevant to your current career goals, show that very explicitly.
+You can take the introduction for an SOP in literally so many different directions.
+A general piece of advice: make sure you talk about who you are _now_ and what your _adult_ career passions are, and don't fall into the trap of how you've wanted to pursue a PhD since you were in elementary school.
+That can be part of your story, but it's also weirdly common for people applying to Physics PhDs to have wanted to since they were 10.
+Not that I can relate or anything...
+The point is, even if you do talk about wanting to pursue a Physics PhD since you were a kid try to make the point of the paragraph be something that makes you stand out as an applicant _now_.

 I used my first paragraph to develop two ideas: (1) I love materials science because it is both fundamental physics but also heavily relevant for sustainability applications; and (2) I believe that computational materials science will be a critical component of sustainable materials development in the coming years and I want to be a part of that.